rafsaf/minimal-fastapi-postgres-template/README.md

 ```

-You should then use `git init` to initialize git repository and access OpenAPI spec at http://localhost:8000/ by default.
-To customize docs url, cors and allowed hosts settings, read section about it.
+You should then use `git init` (if needed) to initialize git repository and access OpenAPI spec at http://localhost:8000/ by default.
+To customize docs url, cors and allowed hosts settings, read [section about it](#docs-url-cors-and-allowed-hosts).

 ### 5. Activate pre-commit

-[pre-commit](https://pre-commit.com/) is de facto standard now for pre push activities like isort or black or its replacement ruff.
+[pre-commit](https://pre-commit.com/) is de facto standard now for pre push activities like isort or black or its nowadays replacement ruff.

 Refer to `.pre-commit-config.yaml` file to see my current opinionated choices.